`Crazy’ Canadiens familiar with staring down adversity

 MONTREAL (AP) — During a season that has been anything but normal for Dominique Ducharme, the Montreal Canadiens interim coach finds it somehow apt his team is flying into a potential hurricane for Game 5 of the Stanley Cup Final.

-“It’s no surprise anymore,” Ducharme said Tuesday before the Canadiens boarded a flight for Tampa, Florida, which just happens to be in the projected path for Elsa, the tropical storm and former hurricane churning in the Gulf of Mexico.
+“It’s no surprise anymore,” Ducharme said Tuesday before the Canadiens boarded a flight for Tampa, Florida, which just happens to be near the projected path of Elsa, the tropical storm and potential hurricane churning along in the Gulf of Mexico.

 “It’s been crazy,” he added.
 “But we’re a crazy bunch of guys in here, and we’re going to take that challenge.”